puglia italy

 Planning a trip to Puglia, Italy?
 Congratulations – you’re about to fall in love.
 This Italian region is where olive trees grow older than most civilizations, wine costs less than bottled water, and sunsets look Photoshopped (but aren’t).

 • Where is Puglia, Italy?
-Puglia (Apulia) is located in southern Italy, forming the heel of Italy’s boot-shaped peninsula, bordered by the Adriatic Sea to the east and the Ionian Sea to the south.
+Puglia (Apulia) is located in southern Italy, forming the heel of Italy’s boot-shaped peninsula, bordered to the east by the Adriatic Sea and Ionian Sea to the south.

 • What is Puglia, Italy, famous for?
 Puglia, a favorite vacation spot for Italians, charms with stunning landscapes, historic towns, and authentic Italian cuisine, all at a fraction of the cost of northern Italy.